 This recording helps you to stop smoking before you get pregnant.

-You will learn techniques to quit smoking so you can have a clean happy future for yourself and your baby.
-Imagine being a healthy mom to set a great example for your kids and give birth to a healthy baby!
+You will learn techniques to quit smoking to have a clean, happy future for yourself and your baby.
+Imagine being a healthy mom to set an excellent example for your kids and give birth to a healthy baby!

 Listen to this recording and learn to quit so you can give your baby a healthy chance at life!

 Post Natal depression is not baby blues, and it is a real thing due to hormones and natural chemicals in your body readjusting themselves to their natural balance.
 Giving birth is a significant life event, and for some mothers, it is enough to trigger depression.
 However, post-Natal depression lasts much longer than baby blues.

 It will pass in time, but it is essential to get as much support as you can in the meantime.
 Mothers who don’t have a support network when they come home are more likely to experience this.
 It is hard when irritability, fatigue, and depression interfere with your ability to care for your newborn.

 Listen to this recording learn about Post Natal Depression.
 Realize you are not a bad mother and, along with this recording, get all the support you need.
 Take whatever time you have to listen and relax.